Losing your first love is hard. Divorce is devastating. Do you try to reconcile or move on. How can you move forward with this hole in your heart?

 Have expressions of love faded?
 Were you exhausting yourself with 110% of the effort to keep the relationship together long after your mate checked out?
 Was the veneer of success masking deceit?
 Did you discover another recipient of your lover’s affection?
 Were you enduring a harmful relationship?
 Maybe the only lasting thing to come from the intimacy is a venereal disease.

 Make a list of all the ways you are better off now.
 Be positive.
 With the opportunity to craft a new relationship, how would you perfect it?
 What are your true needs that went unfulfilled?
 List the goals you placed on the back burner for the sake of the mate who is now gone.
-Can you now pursue the ones that are worthwhile?
+Can you now pursue the worthwhile ones?

 Write down and then read aloud sentences that describe how you are now better off.
 Something like this can improve feelings about your current situation: